Profitis

 Profitis (Προφήτης) is a village and a community of the Volvi municipality.
 Before the 2011 local government reform, it was part of the municipality of Egnatia, of which it was a municipal district.
-The 2011 census recorded 935 inhabitants in the village and 996 in the community.
+The 2021 census recorded 870 inhabitants in the community.
 The community of Profitis covers an area of 48.806 km2.

 According to the statistics of Vasil Kanchov ("Macedonia, Ethnography and Statistics"), 450 Greek Christians lived in the village in 1900.

 Administrative division

-The community of Profitis consists of two separate settlements:
+The community of Profitis consists of two separate settlements (2021 populations):